greg-gajda/spark-examples/notes/regression/regression-algorithms.md

-# Predicting House prices by using different regression algorithms
+# Predicting House prices

+In this example different regression algorithms are used to predict house prices.
-Data set used in this example can be found in data folder on github (https://github.com/grzegorzgajda/spark-examples) in file house-data.csv.
+Data set can be found in data folder on github (https://github.com/grzegorzgajda/spark-examples) in file house-data.csv.

 Evaluation regression algorithm, at least few things ought to be taken into account:
 * Regression model